 Relationship of the Parties

-The Agent is an independent contractor and not an employee, franchisee, partner or co-venturer of or with Lightyear.
+The Agent is an independent contractor and not an employee, franchisee, partner or co-venturer of or with Hemp Logic.
 The Agent is solely responsible for its own business expenses, including, without limitation, all federal, state and local payroll taxes for itself and its employees.
-The Agent shall not represent or imply to any party that it has the power or authority to enter into a contract or commitment in the name of or on behalf of Lightyear, or to otherwise bind Lightyear.
-Agent shall have no title or interest in or to the Agent's Accounts; such accounts are the exclusive property of Lightyear.
+The Agent shall not represent or imply to any party that it has the power or authority to enter into a contract or commitment in the name of or on behalf of Hemp Logic, or to otherwise bind Hemp Logic.
+Agent shall have no title or interest in or to the Agent's Accounts; such accounts are the exclusive property of Hemp Logic.

 Article 5